khaledssbd/GlamSpot-project-client-side/README.md

 - Creative Design
 - All Device Responsive
+- Loading data in a amazing way with no bug using TanStack Query
 - CRUD or REST(Representational State Transfer) API(Application Programming
   Interface) support with post get put delete requests
 - Custom API and Server configuration with database
 - tailwind CSS
 - Awesome dark theme support
 - Toast Message and sweet-alert2
-- aos, swiper and animate.css Implementation
+- Framer-motion, aos, swiper and animate.css Implementation
 - Environment Variable configuration
 - Regex with Valid email
 - Regex with Uppercase letters, lowercase letters and 6 characters in password